Every year thousands of young recruits join the US Army Infantry.

 This is why there are so few people who consistently achieve great results on a high level.

-Most people will start the process and then quit.
+Most people will start the process and be pulled into a comfort zone and then quit.

 But you dont have to be part of the statistics of people who decided to quit.